sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-4.md

     - Attributions: **Did anyone help you?** Give credit to any classmates, articles, tutorials, etc that helped you complete this project.
     - Journal: Include self-assessments, observations, research, etc under the heading "Code Journal".

-Points will be deducted for code that is too similar to examples shown in class.
+Points will be deducted for code that is too similar to examples shown in class or is uncommented.

 ---